thegenesisproject/Genesis-API-Laravel/readme.md

 You can have a look at the `routes/api.php` file to get an idea of the exposed API endpoints.
 Simply make a GET request to any of these endpoints and view the output.

 For example: `GET http://localhost:8000/users` will return JSON output containing user data from the database.

+> **Note:** You will need to configure the Laravel Passport package in order to access the API data.

 ## Updates